This section prohibits anyone from escaping or attempting to escape when (1) under a lawful arrest or (2) during confinement at an institution.

 This is a level 6 out of 10 crime under the Florida Criminal Punishment Code.
 This crime is a second-degree felony which is punishable up to 15 years in prison and a $10,000 fine.
 The punishment will run consecutively (meaning only after the first sentence has been completed).Contact the Law Office of Roger P. Foley, P.A.

 Our law offices have experience in dealing with criminal cases.
-Call today to schedule a free consultation to tell us your version of the story.
+Call today to schedule a free 20 minute phone consultation to tell us your version of the story.
 We need to know all that you know because from the information you give us, we will create a defense strategy to your case.
 We will take depositions to determine what happened and what can be proven at trial.

 We understand that not every case can be won and that sometimes fighting a case could result in worse punishment than a plea deal.
 In these situations, we will continue to fight to lessen your charges or lessen your sentence.
 Either way, we will always fight for you.
 Call today so we can get to work helping you.